DerekZiemba/OSKernelsCSCE351/README.md

 - Windows 7 Virtual Machine in VMWare Workstation
 - Cygwin64
 - Visual Studio 2015
-- VisualGDB (30-day trial) Extension set to use GCC 4.9.3-1 with Clang Intellisense --> Use a VM and create a Snapshot before installing VisualGDB.
+- VisualGDB Extension set to use GCC 4.9.3-1 with Clang Intellisense

 HW2: GCC command line build commands.
 Execute from the HW2FinalCode directory.